arpxspace/fable-compiler.github.io/docs/docs/getting-started/javascript.md

 Try changing the content of `Hello World` to something else and re-run your script.

-You should see that Fable re-compile your code and the file content changed.
+You should see that Fable re-compiles your code and the file content has changed.

 </li>